core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * MLDv2 protocol {{RFC3810}}, which works only in case all CoAP servers joining a group are in link-local communication range of an ingress MPL Forwarder.
 This is typically not the case on mesh networks.

-* Using 6LoWPAN Neighbor Discovery (ND) and Extended Address Registration Option (EARO) as described in {{I-D.ietf-6lo-multicast-registration}}, in a network that supports 6LoWPAN-ND, RPL and MPL.
+* Using 6LoWPAN Neighbor Discovery (ND) and Extended Address Registration Option (EARO) as described in {{I-D.ietf-6lo-multicast-registration}}, in a network that supports 6LoWPAN-ND, RPL, and MPL.

 * A new/custom protocol to register multicast groups at an ingress MPL Forwarder.
 This could be for example a CoAP-based protocol offering multicast group subscription features similar to MLDv2.

-For security and performance reasons also other filtering criteria may be defined at an ingress MPL Forwarder.
+For security and performance reasons, also other filtering criteria may be defined at an ingress MPL Forwarder.
 See {{sec-security-considerations-6lowpan-mpl}} for more details.

 # Unsecured Group Communication # {#chap-unsecured-groupcomm}